cesium/guides/src/pages/docs/git.md

 ![CI checks in progress](/images/git/ci.png "CI checks in progress")

- This checks are part of what's called *Continuous Integration / Continuous Delivery*, or CI/CD, for short.
+ These checks are part of what's called *Continuous Integration / Continuous Delivery*, or CI/CD, for short.
 In order for your PR to be merged, these checks must pass.
 Normally there are 2/3 checks performed:

-- Code Quality: this checks if your code follows your style guidelines.
-If this task fails, you can fix it by running `npm run format` on NextJS projects and `mix format` on Elixir projects. `npm run lint` and `mix lint` might also be needed
+- Code Quality: this checks if your code follows our style guidelines.
+If this task fails, you can fix it by running `npm run format` on Next.js projects and `mix format` on Elixir projects. `npm run lint` and `mix lint` might also be needed

 - Build and Test: this only applies to backend projects, and it checks to make sure all the tests in the codebase run successfully (and that the project compiles, of course).
 You can simulate this task by running `mix test` on your local machine.
 If any tests fail, you will need to fix them before merging